 Tan Vien Son Thanh Temple in Ba Vi District, Hanoi

 Son Tinh was the first to be back, got the agreement from the King, and then took the princess to his mountain kingdom.
 Thuy Tinh, who came second soon afterward, got furious when he knew Son Tinh got married to Mi Nuong.
 The Ocean Spirit challenged the Mountain Spirit and used his power to call the gusty wind, raise the water to fight Son Tinh.
 Son Tinh then made the mountains grow even higher, and the war only ended when Thuy Tinh withdrew.
 However, Thuy Tinh refused to be defeated and continued the war annually.
-And that is how the Vietnamese in the past explained the yearly monsoon rains and floods, which later on became one of the folk religion in Vietnam.
+And that is how the Vietnamese in the past explained the yearly monsoon rains and floods, which later became one of Vietnam's folk religions.

 Get a travel insurance plan for your backpacking trip to Vietnam:

 In the past, there was a woman named Thi Nhi and a man named Trong Cao.
 They got married but often quarreled.
 One time when Nhi was thrown out by her husband, she left the house and went into the woods.
 Thi Nhi then found a hut to live, fell in love, and got married to Pham Lang.